In the name of One God, Father, Son, and Holy Spirit. Amen.

 The word that we translated as “transfigure” is the Greek word “metamorpho-oo”, and you can probably guess the meaning of it, based on our modern English word “metamorphosis.”
 And this Greek word means: “to change one’s external form” much like the caterpillar changes to a butterfly.
 This connotation indicates that there was more happening on that mountain top that Jesus taking on a glow and his clothes gleaming white– there was a change so physical that it terrified Peter, James, and John!
 It’s hard for me to even imagine what that might have been, what details of the change could frighten Jesus’s inner circle of friends so much.
 It is unfathomable!

-And that, I believe, is the point!
-This story, like the story of Elijah calling down holy fire that burned a soaked altar or the story of God speaking to Moses from a burning bush that didn’t burn up, brings us face to face to the unbelievable, the far-from-normal, the unexplainable, unimaginable other.
+And the unfathomable stories about God are the ones that are sometimes hardest for our logical minds to make sense of.
+This story, like the story of Moses going up to Mount Sinai, covered in a cloud of devouring flame, to receive the tablets of the law, brings us face to face to the unbelievable, the far-from-normal, the unexplainable, unimaginable other.
 And that other-ness of Jesus’s transfiguration completely terrifies his friends, and on top of that, ancient prophets Moses and Elijah appear with him.
 But despite the terror, Peter starts babbling about how it is good to be there and how they should build something– a tabernacle, tent, a dwelling, a shelter– it’s not entirely clear what he was suggesting– but Peter’s babbling makes me think he wanted to stay there with the transfigured Christ, Moses, and Elijah.
 He wanted to stay with Jesus, his teacher and friend, despite being afraid.

-Fear has been our constant companion for the past year, hasn’t it?
-Fear of the coronavirus, of catching it or accidentally passing it to someone we love; fear of social unrest and economic instability; fear that ancient injustices will never heal, that that long moral arc of the universe will not bend to justice in our lifetimes.
-We have feared the election results and feared people’s reactions to them.
-And of course, there is always fear of the unknown, fear of failure, fear of helplessness, fear of whatever comes next when this life ends.
-I know that I have at times become weary of feeling afraid during this long year.
+Fear has been our constant companion for the past several years, hasn’t it?
+Fear from the pandemic and the trauma it left behind; fear of social unrest and economic instability; fear that ancient injustices will never heal, that that long moral arc of the universe will not bend to justice in our lifetimes.
+And sometimes, we the church–both as the little c church of St. Luke’s and the big C Church of Christendom around the world–fear what the future might bring.
+We at St. Luke’s are planning for our own journey into the wilderness when construction begins in our development project to create affordable housing and a new church space right here.
+The Big C church around the world sometimes fears a future of irrelevance.
+And of course, there are the fears that touch us all at some point in our lives.. the fear of the unknown, fear of failure, fear of helplessness, fear of whatever comes next when this life ends.
+I know that I’ve at times been tired of feeling afraid.

-Yet, the chaplain in me knows that feeling fear, feeling afraid doesn’t make us weak.
+Yet, the hospital chaplain in me knows that feeling fear, feeling afraid doesn’t make us weak.
 Fear is just an emotion, a morally neutral feeling that our brain creates in order to warn us about danger and keep us safe.
 It’s okay to be afraid, okay to admit it.
-There is no shame in it.
+There is no shame in feeling fear.
+What we do with that fear is up to us.

 And so the good news for you and for me today is that we do not have to climb a mountain top to find the transfigured Christ.
 He is already, always close to us.
 So, just like Peter suggested, even if it feels scary, build a place in your mind and heart for Christ to stay, always close.
 Unfathomable though the transfigured Christ may be at times, it’s like one of my patients once told me: “He is just a whisper away.”
 Amen.